HIPAA Compliance Essentials for 2026

 - Run full annual risk checks covering all systems.

-- Document your methods, findings, and fix plans.
+- Document your methods, findings, and remediation plans.

 - Use qualified staff to run the checks.